 Not every customer will be ready to give 5-stars.
 They might not have received the product, it might be damaged by delivery, or it might not be what they were expecting.

 Use this opportunity to get feedback and give customers a chance to improve their experience.
-This will avoid those dreaded low-star reviews because you’ll have a chance to rectify things first.
+This will avoid low-star reviews because you’ll have a chance to correct things first.

 Gorjana achieves this by including customer support contact details in its review emails.
 Its review request emails clearly communicate the importance of great customer experiences, and give unsatisfied shoppers an opportunity to speak up if their experience with Gorjana fell below their expectations.